Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ```
 {kotlin-runnable="true"}

+In this example, the `launchAll()` function doesn't need the `suspend` keyword, because it only starts the coroutines in the current `CoroutineScope` and then returns immediately.
+Only mark functions with `suspend` when it makes sense for them to pause and resume before returning.

 ## Coroutine builder functions

 A coroutine builder function is a function that accepts a `suspend` [lambda](lambdas.md) that defines a coroutine to run.